 The term ‘food safety’ is used in a couple of different ways.
 In one usage the glaze is seen as being a barrier that protects the pottery.
 For example, preventing the pottery from being stained by food and drink.

-However, ‘food safe’ also refers to whether the glaze itself is safe to eat and drink off.
+However, ‘food safe’ also refers to whether the glaze itself is safe to eat and drink from.

 It is important that glazes are responsibly produced and reliably tested.
-There has been more awareness recently around toxins leaching from ceramics into food1.
+There has been more awareness recently around toxins leaching from ceramics into food (source).

 That being said, assuming that a glaze has been responsibly produced, it does provide a glass-like barrier.
 This barrier enables the piece to be used for more purposes than an underglaze alone would afford.